celestiaorg/celestia-specs/rationale/message_block_layout.md

 ## Caveats

-Unfortunately, the message placement rules described above conflict with the first rule that shares must be ordered by namespace ID, as shares between two messages that cannot be placed adjacent to each other do not have a natural namespace they belong to.
-Assigning these shares a fixed namespace ID disrupts the strict ordering of all shares by namespace ID, but should not meaningfully affect proof sizes into the data NMTs, and so is an acceptable tradeoff.
+The message placement rules described above conflict with the first rule that shares must be ordered by namespace ID, as shares between two messages that are not placed adjacent to each other do not have a natural namespace they belong to.
+This is resolved by having special transactions the block producer includes that specify a range a zero-padding shares for a given namespace ID (which must be between the namespace IDs of the surrounding real shares, inclusive).